amd-jnovotny/hipBLASLt/docs/reference/ext-ops.rst

 *  ``hipblasltExtAMax``

-   Absolute maximum value of a 2D tensor.
+   Determines the absolute maximum value of a 2D tensor.
    This is an independent function used to call and get the result.
    For sample code, see :ref:`sample_hipblaslt_ext_op_amax`.

 *  ``hipblasltExtAMaxWithScale``

-   Absolute maximum value and scaled output of a 2D tensor.
+   Determines the absolute maximum value and scaled output of a 2D tensor.
    This is an independent function used to call and get the result.
    For sample code, see :ref:`sample_hipblaslt_ext_op_amax_with_scale`.